Proto.in: Event Format

-Event Locations

-The event has been held in 7 different locations across the 5 cities of Chennai, New Delhi, Bangalore, Pune and Mumbai.
-It's always had a very strong link with the Academic community.
-The first 2 editions of Proto.in were held at IIT Madras.
-The 4th edition was held at IIT New Delhi, the 7th edition was held at IIT Bombay and the 8th edition was held at the Great Lakes Institute of Management in Chennai.

 Nomination Process

 The nomination process is one where a start-up needs to complete a nomination form that can be filled on the site.
 Start-ups are then evaluated on the basis of a broad set of criteria.
 The nomination panel is one which includes individuals from the field including start-up evangelists, entrepreneurs, Proto.in alumni and investors.

 Support Partners

 Proto.in has had a broadbase of knowledge partners, mentors and advisors.
 NASSCOM and TiE have been Knowledge Partners of Proto.in right from the platform's inception.
 The event has been supported and sponsored by a broad base of partners including the likes of Rediff.com, Microsoft, Google, Facebook, Airtel, Cisco and Sequoia Capital.
 Sequoia Capital has been the event platform's platinum sponsor for its last 2 editions.

 Showcased start-ups

 From the platform's inception, approximately 150 start-ups have showcased themselves at Proto.in over its last four years.
 Out of the total 150 start-ups that have showcased themselves at the event, research suggests that at least 35 have shut down or have merged to form another entity.
 25 have raised funding of some form.